mgit-at/ansible-collection-mgssl/README.md

 ## Plugin Options

-This section gives an overview off all the plugin options of mgit.mgssl.certificate
+This section gives an overview off all the plugin options of mgit_at.mgssl.certificate

     select_crypto_backend:
         description: Determines which crypto backend to use.